nicolasdanelon/UnofficialDocs/source/customization/settings.rst

 Global Editor Settings and Global File Settings
 ===============================================

-These settings are stored in files *Preferences.sublime-settings* and *Preferences (<platform>).sublime-settings*.
+These settings are stored in *Preferences.sublime-settings* and *Preferences (<platform>).sublime-settings* files.
 The defaults can be found in *Packages/Default*.

 Valid names for *<platform>* are ``Linux``, ``OSX``, and ``Windows``.